My name is José Santiago, and I am the Democratic candidate for District 35 of the North Carolina State Senate (Union

 I am married to Wanda Lorenzo, my high school sweetheart, and together we are the proud parents of two wonderful adult children.
 I am also a former business executive and management consultant, and a 13 year resident of Union County.

-I have 35 years of experience bringing people together to solve complex problems, and will use those skills to address the issues that have been holding back our state.
+I have more than 35 years of experience bringing people together to create positive change, and will use those skills to address the issues that have been holding back our state.

 As you can probably tell from my last name, I am a Hispanic-American.
 I was born and raised in Puerto Rico.
 When I was a child, my father would often tell me stories about living and growing up on a tobacco farm up in the mountains of the island.
 To help his single mother, he began working picking tobacco leaves even before he graduated from high school.
 But a few years later, he was presented with an opportunity.
 There was a huge demand for automobiles in America in the years following World War II, and manufacturers could not find enough workers to meet the needs, so he was offered free travel to work at a steel mill in Michigan.
 It was backbreaking work, but he was determined to persevere, and he learned that if he did his best, and never gave up, new opportunities would always come up.
 He worked his way up and eventually went back to Puerto Rico, where he worked for many years as a vice president at a construction supplies firm.

 My mother was a teacher.
 Every weekday afternoon, after getting home from her job and after preparing dinner for our family, she would start working again, writing lesson plans or grading papers and exams.
 Watching her, I learned how hard educators work to help prepare children for the future.

 While growing up in Puerto Rico, much of my free time was spent outdoors, exploring the island’s forests and mountains, and swimming in its rivers and beaches.